slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought."
 -- Albert Szent-Gyorgyi*

-> *"The most exciting phrase to hear in science is not 'Eureka!' but 'That’s funny..."
+> *"The most exciting phrase to hear in science is not ’Eureka!’ but ’That’s funny..."
 -- Isaac Asimov*

 > *"The imagination of nature is far, far greater than the imagination of man."